Are these on your fitness list?

 - Do you have nagging questions like the ones above, but have been too busy to find the answers?

-Our hope is that after your consultation your unsettled thoughts are replaced with thoughts of confident ones.
+We hope that after your consultation, any unsettled thoughts are replaced with thoughts of confident ones.
 Are you ready?
-Please contact us.
+Schedule a meeting with Envision!